 - Hardwiring important dates like credit card due dates on your calendar

-Establish Systems and Routines
+2. Establish Systems and Routines

 My husband used to have a challenge with finding his phone, wallet, and keys when he was ready to walk out the door.
 He was given a gift of a wooden box where he could store all of these items overnight and he wouldn’t have to do the great hunt the next morning.
 It seriously has saved time.
-Create systems or routines for the things that you find you’re doing on a daily, weekly, or monthly basis.
-Things like filing papers, bill payments, even bedtime for the kids.
-Routines create less friction and more ease enabling you to be more productive.

-Get Prepared for the Week during the Weekend
+3. Get Prepared for the Week during the Weekend

 Use a Saturday or Sunday to think about the week ahead.
 What out-of-the-ordinary commitments does your family have?
 Do you have a book club, will one of you be going out of town, maybe a kid has a birthday party.
 How will you navigate these commitments and what do you need to do to compensate?
 For example, when my husband has to go out of town and I’m soloing it, I find it helpful to cook meals in advance so that all I have to do is heat them up instead of cook from scratch.

-Prioritize
+4. Prioritize

 We can put a lot of pressure on ourselves to do everything under the sun.
 If you’re like me, you don’t just want to do everything, but you want to do it all with excellence.
-I have come to realize though that there are “seasons of grace”.
+I have come to realize, though, that there are “seasons of grace”.
 Times when I have the motivation, determination, and energy necessary to tackle certain things.
 Things can fall out of grace as well and it’s ok to move them to the back burner.
 For example, we value time with family, so we chose not to enroll Little Miss E in summer activities that last more than one week.
 This allows us to have the flexibility to travel and spend time together and with extended family.
 I encourage you to accept right now that not all tasks/responsibilities are equal and it’s ok to do something at 50% or not at all!

-Beginning with the End in Mind
+5. Beginning with the End in Mind

 The above tips are helpful in getting to execution.
 They enable you to be productive and make the most of your time.
 But to really optimize your productivity, it’s helpful to know your focus in advance.